NeptuneMagicSauce/CatPi/README.md

   - gain?
   - duration of confirm tare

-- base widget: maybe QSlider is better than DeltaDial ?

 - problem: the screen is too bright in the night test screen saver shuts off screen: can it be waken up with a touch?